Irish Terrier

 Grooming Requirements

-Irish Terriers have moderate grooming needs:
+Irish Terriers have moderate grooming needs.

-Is a Irish Terrier Right for You?
+Is an Irish Terrier Right for You?

 Irish Terriers Are Great For: